melsman/mlkit/doc/arm64-ci.md

 The MLton entry validates its archive but does not publish a release asset.
 No Darwin X64 package is produced.

-Each entry runs in a separate VM with its own temporary directory.
-Logs and test reports are collected without following test symlinks and uploaded even on failure as `logs-<platform>-<host compiler>`.
-Successful archives are also uploaded as `mlkit-bin-dist-<platform>-<host compiler>`.
+Each entry runs in a separate VM and uses the runner's temporary directory.
+Build and test output is available in the normal GitHub Actions step logs;
+there is no separate log collection or upload.
+Successful archives are uploaded as `mlkit-bin-dist-<platform>-<host compiler>`.
 No caches are restored from another run.
-Native fixture output is retained with `ARM64_KEEP_TEST_OUTPUTS=1`.

 To install a release, unpack it, enter its top-level directory, and run `make install`, optionally with `PREFIX=/path/to/install`.
 Use a space-free